-FoodCorps believes every school should be a healthy school and every child – regardless of race, place or class – deserves to be well nourished and ready to learn.
-In underserved communities across the country, our AmeriCorps leaders teach students about healthy food through hands-on lessons, partner with farmers and food service workers to create nutritious and delicious school meals, and collaborate with communities to ensure a long-term culture of health.
-Building on this foundation of direct impact, FoodCorps pursues systemic strategies that will benefit all of our nation’s 100,000 schools.
+FoodCorps believes every school should be a healthy school and every child – regardless of race, place, or class – deserves to be well-nourished and ready to learn!
+In underserved communities across the country, our AmeriCorps leaders teach students about healthy food through hands-on lessons, partner with teachers and schools to create nutritious and delicious school meals, and collaborate with communities to ensure a long-term culture of health.
+Building on this foundation of direct impact, FoodCorps pursues systemic strategies that will benefit all of our nation’s 100,000 schools!

 What We’re Looking For:

-FoodCorps seeks a motivated and passionate individual to lead, coach, and support a cohort of 15+ FoodCorps service members and FoodCorps programming in Michigan under the direction of the Michigan Program Director.
-The Program Coordinator will play a critical role in the delivery of high quality, high fidelity programming statewide by assisting with the training and ongoing coaching to service members, the selection and management of service sites, and the day-to-day program administration tasks.
-They will have experience leading young teams and be excited to support new, pre-professional leaders.
-This newly created position will help to establish the FoodCorps Michigan field office and will help to guide the program in Michigan through many changes.
-The ability to learn, adapt, and work through ambiguity will be important in this role!
-Successful candidates will be mission-driven with a passion for national service.
+FoodCorps seeks a passionate individual to mentor and support a cohort of FoodCorps service members in Michigan under the guidance of our State Program Director The Program Coordinator will play a meaningful role in the delivery of high-quality programming statewide by assisting with the training and ongoing mentorship to service members, the selection and management of service sites, and the day-to-day program administration tasks.
+They will have experience leading teams and be excited to support rising leaders.

-This full time position will be based in the FoodCorps Michigan field office and will require frequent in-state and occasional out of state travel.
+This full-time position is based in Metro Detroit and requires frequent in-state and occasional out-of-state travel.

 Who You Are:

-You are passionate about FoodCorps’ mission, and excited about the prospect of coaching and supporting emerging leaders to implement high quality programs in schools across the state.
-You have a commitment to diversity and inclusion with a desire to work for health equity and social and racial justice.
-You are a creative problem-solver with demonstrated leadership ability who is adept at coaching and supporting diverse individuals, both in person and remotely.
-You are thoughtful and compassionate, with the ability to handle technical, personal, and interpersonal challenges—professionally and with care.
-You approach challenges with a solutions-oriented perspective.
-You have impeccable attention to detail and thrive in a deadline driven environment.
-You thoroughly complete tasks assigned to you and are able to seamlessly manage multiple projects at the same time.
-You are known for your enthusiasm as well as your “no task too small” attitude, which is necessary for our fast-growing, creative, entrepreneurial organization.
-You are comfortable with ambiguity and eager to collaborate with FoodCorps as we build a high impact service program nation-wide.
+You are passionate about FoodCorps’ mission, and have a dedication to diversity and inclusion, with a desire to work for health equity and social and racial justice.
+You are a creative problem-solver who is adept at coaching and supporting diverse individuals!
+You are thoughtful and diligent, able to handle technical and interpersonal challenges—professionally and with care.
+You see challenges as an opportunity to learn.
+You have outstanding attention to detail and thrive in a fast-paced environment.
+You are known for your passion as well as your “no task too small” demeanor, which is vital for our forward-thinking, creative, entrepreneurial organization.

-- Building and leading a statewide cohort and network of service members
+- Building and leading a statewide cohort of service members

-- Developing strong relationships with site supervisors and school contacts to ensure service members receive appropriate direction and support at the site and school levels
+- Developing strong relationships with site supervisors and school and district contacts to ensure service members receive appropriate direction and support

 - Conducting a minimum of 2 in-person site visits with each service member in the state to observe programming, deliver feedback, support improvements, and celebrate successes

-- Ensuring that FoodCorps, service members, service sites, and schools are meeting FoodCorps and AmeriCorps compliance requirements
+- Ensuring that AmeriCorps members, sites, and schools are meeting FoodCorps and AmeriCorps compliance requirements

 - Using data related to program quality, compliance, and satisfaction to drive communication and programmatic adjustments

-- Supporting the planning and implementation of site visits with potential donors Michigan and beyond
+- Supporting the planning of visits with potential donors

 Skills of the Ideal Candidate:

-- A self-starter, with ability to collaborate and build strong rapport with team members both in-person and remotely
+- Self-starter, with the ability to collaborate and build a strong rapport with team members both in-person and remotely required

 - Previous experience leading and coaching groups of volunteers, service members, or employees required

-- Skilled at developing and managing relationships across varied stakeholders, including service members, service site partners, and school administrators
+- Skilled at developing and maintaining relationships, including service members, service site partners, and school administrators

 - Ability to take direction, self-advocate, and exhibit leadership in relationships across the organization

 - Comfort and competence in working with people from a diversity of backgrounds, and a passion for incorporating the needs and desires of the community you serve.

 - Comfort using online and social media platforms for communication, organization, and collaboration